An Bhean Ghlúine

 I am grateful to every person who has submitted valuable family information to help create this e-book and help our readers get a greater understanding of the marvellous women featuring in it.
 It is wonderful to be able to have the book online so it is easily accessible to everyone, both nationally and internationally.

-As this publication has been funded by The Heritage Council, I owe tremendous thanks to them for the grant; and to Galway Heritage Officer Marie Mannion for her support, my colleagues within the Skehana & District Heritage Group for helping to get this whole project off the ground.
-Michael Heffernan GKMedia for the graphic design and lastly Hassan Dabbagh from Irish Community Archive Network for his support with our heritage website.
+As this publication has been funded by The Heritage Council, I owe tremendous thanks to them for their support, also to Galway County Heritage Officer Marie Mannion for her valued advice and direction, to my colleagues within the Skehana & District Heritage Group for helping to get this whole project off the ground, to Michael Heffernan GKMedia for the graphic design and to Hassan Dabbagh from Irish Community Archive Network for his support with our heritage website.

 No Comments